Skip to main content

 Overview

-The surge in online ordering during COVID-19 created an opportunity for Dan Murphy's to reimagine how customers discover wine.
-The business wanted to deepen engagement with its My Dan's loyalty members through a curated subscription service, giving customers a reason to return each month while introducing them to wines they wouldn't normally choose.
+The surge in online ordering during COVID-19 created an opportunity for Dan Murphy's to rethink how customers discover wine.
+The business wanted to deepen engagement with its 500,000+ My Dan's members through a curated subscription — a reason to return each month and a way to introduce wines customers wouldn't normally try.

-As a design consultant from Contino, I partnered with the product manager to design the end-to-end experience across two audiences: customers subscribing and managing their account and internal staff curating monthly wine selections.
+As a design consultant from Contino, I partnered with the product manager to design the experience across two audiences: customers subscribing and managing their account, and internal staff curating each month's wine selection.

 What we built